Optimization

 The reason for these recommendations is that more features and gates means more data being preloaded for every request.
 The general rule is: leave preloading on until performance is negatively affected at which point it has served its purpose and should be turned off.
 You can track performance by instrumenting flipper usage to your favorite metrics system.

-If you need to customize preloading, it's very easy:
+If you need to customize preloading, set the preload config:

 # config/initializers/flipper.rb